 If your blog posts aren’t getting the traffic you expect you may be missing simple steps that will help the search engines find and rank your posts.
 We’ve all heard that content is king, but getting that content found and indexed doesn’t happen magically.
-Try incorporating some of these strategies to improve the Search Engine Optimization (SEO) of your posts.
+If this is you, try incorporating some of these strategies when blogging for SEO (Search Engine Optimization.)

 If you’re using WordPress.org you have the option to add plug-ins to your blog to increase the functionality.
-The All In One SEO Pack is an excellent plug-in for optimization and very user friendly.
-Once you’ve installed the plug-in you’ll see the above field at the bottom of every post and page.
-Make use of this plug in to fill in the fields with your title (different from your post title – try to keep this one under 60 characters as that’s what Google will display), your description, which is what Google displays under the search results and your keywords for the page.
+The Yoast SEO Plugin is an excellent plug-in for optimization and very user friendly.
+Once you’ve installed the plug-in you’ll see an easy to use interface at the bottom of every post and page.
+Make use of this plug in to fill in the fields with your keyword optimized title, description, which is what Google displays under the search results, and your target keywords.
+The plug-in will examine your post and tell you what’s missing, such as alt tags and headers.
+It will also examine it for readability and give you a score.
+Try to go for green each time.

-Even if you’re using WordPress.com and don’t have access to an SEO plug in, there are still plenty of things you can do to optimize your blog posts.
+Even if you’re using WordPress.com and don’t have access to an SEO plug in, there are still plenty of things you can do to on page to optimize your blog posts.

-Make Use of Your Post Title for SEO
+Make Use of Your Post Title when Blogging for SEO

 The post title is what will display in your browser title bar as well as determine the URL of your post.
-To make sure the search engines can understand the content of your article include one or two of your keywords in your post titles.
+To make sure the search engines can understand the content of your article include your target keywords in your post titles.
 For example, if you’re writing an article about the weather in Phoenix, Arizona you’ll want to make sure to include “weather, Phoenix, and Arizona” in your title.
 Seems simple enough!

 Search engines read the text surrounded by a header tag before they read normal text.
 Make use of these formatting options and include keywords in the text formatted with them.
 Here’s where you format text using header tags: